Skip to main content

 • Sleep Quality The restorative processes that occur during deep sleep are critical for clearing metabolic waste and resetting the epigenetic patterns that can be disrupted by a modern lifestyle.

 Your genetic inheritance is your starting point.
 It provides the initial biological terrain.
 The path you walk across that terrain, through your daily lifestyle choices, continuously sends instructions that reshape it.
-You possess a remarkable capacity to influence your by modifying the expression and function of your hormone receptors, thereby changing the conversation between your hormones and your cells.
+You possess a remarkable capacity to influence your hormonal health by modifying the expression and function of your hormone receptors, thereby changing the conversation between your hormones and your cells.

 Intermediate